-No material events have occurred from balance date up to the release date of this report.
+Apart from the above, no material events have occurred from balance date up to the release date of this report.

 LIKELY DEVELOPMENTS AND EXPECTED RESULTS

 The Group expects to continue to operate as an oil and gas exploration company with specific operational focus on conventional and unconventional exploration within Queensland and the Northern Territory.